speudusa/csharp-web-development-wiki/Lesson-18-(ORM-Part-3).md

 ## Large Group Time (Instructor)

-### Class 18 Topics That Require Careful Attention
+### Lesson 18 Topics That Require Careful Attention
 1. Review the one-to-many and many-to-one relationships in preparation to discuss many-to-many relationships.
 1. How programmers use join tables to establish relationships between many-to-many entities.

-## Small Group Time: Class 18 Studio (TA Notes)
+## Small Group Time: Lesson 18 Studio (TA Notes)

-1. The studio time for Class 18 is focused on working on Assignment #4.
+1. The studio time for Lesson 18 is focused on working on Assignment #4.
 Check in with your students to see their progress.
 1. Some students may only be working on the assignment during the in-class work time.
 While understandable, emphasize to students that this assignment takes time and they should be putting in time outside of class too.